How to Grow Pineapple Guava (Feijoa): Cold-Hardy Tropical Fruit

 Can you grow pineapple guava in a container?

 Yes!
 Their slow-growing nature and leniency for pruning also makes pineapple guava very container-friendly.
 As with all potted plants, the size of the container will dictate the size and vigor of the plant.
 Choose a large container with ample drainage holes and high-quality potting soil to promote healthy growth.
-Truthfully, our feijoa shrubs growing directly in the ground produce better quality fruit – though we probably don’t fertilize the one in the half wine barrel as much as we should either!
-We’ll talk more about fertilizing feijoa below.
+I’ve successfully grown pineapple guava in half wine barrel planters.

 A back patio photo showing a patio table in the center.
 Beyond is a house with various plants, trees, and shrubs growing along its walls.
 An apple tree is centered in a large wooden garden bed, to the left there is cacti, fava beans, hanging jade, and parts of a bay laurel.
 To the right there are succulents and a pineapple guava shrub growing in a half wine barrel.